 The outbreak of war in 1939 interrupted the development of commercial services, but also triggered rapid changes in the colony's airport facilities.
 Newfoundland's geographic location made it of tremendous strategic importance to both the Allied war effort and North America's defence, but the Commission of Government could not afford to develop adequate military facilities.
 As a result, the Canadian and United States governments agreed in 1939 and 1941, respectively, to establish military bases at the colony.
 Canada expanded the Botwood and Gander airports, and built new ones at Torbay and Goose Bay, while the United States established large airfields at Stephenville and Argentia.

 Photographer unknown.
-Reproduced by the permission of the Archives and Manuscripts Division (Coll.
-109 5.01.004), Queen Elizabeth II Library, Memorial University, St. John’s, NL.
+Reproduced by the permission of Archives and Special Collections (Coll.
+109 5.01.004), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John’s, NL.

 Work did not truly get underway until the spring and summer of 1940, after Nazi Germany had defeated France and occupied much of Western Europe.
 Worried that North America would be next if England could not hold out, the Canadian military obtained permission from the Commission of Government - with British approval - to station air and ground forces at Gander and Botwood in June.